justbennet/easysite/README.md

 NetCDF, and use of Boost is sufficiently common that we include these in our enhanced, base toolchains.

-The base toolchain would also be created for two MPI flavors:  OpenMPI 4.0.2 and Intel MPI 2019.6.166 (from the Intel 2020.0 cluster studio release).
-HDF5 will need both the 1.8 and 1.10 versions.
-That has implications for how many NetCDF configurations and of which type.
-Boost has a dependency on Python, so at the time of writing needs to support Python 2 and 3.

 The intent is to provide a realistic example starting with the basic toolchains and showing examples of increasing complexity in both a serial and parallel environment.
 For some use cases, no MPI will ever be needed.
 In some others, very few of the domain-specific packages would be needed.

-**Toolchain components**

-* compiler
+### Toolchains and their components

+* compiler: once for one version of GCC, once for one version of Intel
 * BLAS/LAPACK (OpenBLAS, MKL)
+* GSL
+* Eigen
+* MPICH or OpenMPI and Intel MPI
+(The following have serial and MPI versions)
 * Boost
-* Eigen
+* FFTW
 * HDF5
 * NetCDF

 The following are so commonly used that we consider them part of the basic setup.
-There is significant controversy over using locally maintained Python libraries versus Anaconda, and we are hoping that we can provide a base level of locally build Python/R libraries with EasyBuild.
+There is significant controversy over using locally maintained Python libraries versus Anaconda, and we are hoping that we can provide a base level of locally built Python/R libraries with EasyBuild.

-* Matlab

 * Python
   + NumPy
   + SciPy
   + Pandas
+  + matplotlib

 * R
   + doParallel
   + Tidyverse

-Each of the following would be implemented as stand-alone lists that can be installed with a single command.
+Each of the following would be implemented as stand-alone lists that can be loaded with a single module command.

-**General image processing libraries**
+### General image processing libraries

 * libpng
 * giflib